phdong21/CNN4CE/README.md

 # CNN4CE
 Source codes of the article "Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems" in IEEE JSTSP

-This folder contains codes for channel data generation (.m) and channel estimation using CNN (.py).
+This folder contains codes for channel data generation executed in MATLAB and codes for channel estimation executed in P.

 Channel data generation:
 1. Use channel_statistic_generation.m to generate multiple channel statistics.